Irwin1985/FoxExtends/README.md

 ENDFOR

 // ================================================================================
 // 7.
-MATCHES(tcString, tcPattern): check if the tcPattern matches in the string provided.
+MATCH(tcString, tcPattern): check if the tcPattern matches in the string provided.
 // NOTE: this function relies on VBScript.RegExp
 // ================================================================================
 // Example